Training and Certification

 You need additional certification for non-soil fumigants.

 A private applicator license does not cover all agricultural pesticide applications.
-In order to use structural or rodent burrow fumigants, you must get certified in the Non-Soil/Structural Fumigation category (11).
+To use structural or rodent burrow fumigants, you must get certified in the Non-Soil/Structural Fumigation category (11).
 To do this, you must pass a Non-Soil/Structural Fumigation exam administered by the Nebraska Dept. of Agriculture.

 Visit the Commercial and Noncommercial Applicator Training and Certification page for information on study materials and exam sessions.